missionfocus/vertical-collection/README.md

 ## [Mission Focus](https://github.com/missionfocus)

-This is a forked repo of [Veritcal-Collection](https://github.com/html-next/vertical-collection)
+This is a forked repo of [Veritcal-Collection](https://github.com/html-next/vertical-collection).

+This fork was created to address a breaking issue related to some components not being appended properly when we scrolling fast and `shouldRecycle` set to `false`, as specified in [issue #296](https://github.com/html-next/vertical-collection/pull/299).

 ---